dakshbhatia/brainOS/docs/PLUGIN_AUTHORING.md

 ## Distribution via Central Registry

-Osaurus uses a single, git-backed central plugin index maintained by the Osaurus team.
+BrainOS uses a single, git-backed central plugin index maintained by the BrainOS team.

 1. Package your plugin with the correct naming convention: `<plugin_id>-<version>.zip`
 2. Publish release artifacts (.zip containing your `.dylib`) on GitHub Releases.